tailrecursion/clojure-adapter-servlet/README.md

 ```

 ## considerations
-this project would not have been possible without the work done on preexisting solutions for the servlet problem, but it differers from them in the following ways:
+this project was enabled by the work done on preexisting solutions for the servlet problem, but it differers from them in the following ways:

 * [__ring__][7].  unlike ring's servlet, which invokes proxy to extend [HttpServlet][8] and imposes a compilation step on the consumer at project-build-time, this libary is compiled at library-build-time to include the class file expected by the java servlet container with its distribution.  clojure-adapter-servlet also exposes optional `(create)` and `(destroy)` function calls from the container with a configuration map.